What is Supply Chain Risk Management?

 Geopolitical Instability

 Geopolitical events, from tariffs and sanctions to conflict and resource embargoes, can disrupt supplier availability.
-Programs subject to ITAR and EAR controls face added complexity: Export compliance becomes more difficult in shifting policy landscapes.
+Programs subject to ITAR and EAR controls face added complexity: export compliance becomes more difficult in shifting policy landscapes.
 Effective supply chain risk management accounts for geographic exposure and ensures that contingencies are in place before disaster strikes.

 Supply Chain Complexity